More Stress Relievers That Really Work

 Get More Sleep

-During sleep, the body increases blood flow, repairs muscle and tissues, reduces inflammation, and more.
-The last few hours of sleep, the body transitions to the rapid eye movement (REM) stage, where more mental recovery occurs—so 7-9 hours of consistent sleep each night is important for a full recovery that includes our cognitive and mental health.
+During sleep, the body increases blood flow, repairs muscles and tissues, reduces inflammation, and more.
+The last few hours of sleep, the body transitions to the rapid eye movement (REM) stage, where more mental recovery occurs.
+That's why 7-9 hours of consistent sleep each night is important for a full recovery that includes our cognitive and mental well-being.

 “Getting good sleep is crucial for our mental health,” shares Terri LaCroix-Kelty, LMSW, Executive Director of Munson Healthcare Behavioral Health.
 “Sleep is vital for critical thinking, regulating our emotions, and controlling our stress.”